Social Security Administration

 Social Security Claim."
 It contains more information about the appeal.

 If You Want Help With Your Appeal

-lawyers who do not charge unless you win your appeal.
-Your Social Security office
+There are also representatives who do not charge unless you win your appeal.
+Your

 Your benefits are based on the information you gave us.
 If this information changes,